SysBind/moodle-plagiarism_originality/README.md

 7. Follow the on-screen instructions to complete the installation process.

 8. Once the plugin is installed, it creates an originality user, role, and token within your site to allow Originality to update Moodle when a report is available.
 Configure the settings according to your institution's requirements.
-Please contact [customerservice@originality.world](mailto:customerService@originality.world]) to obtain your token.
+Please contact [info@originality.world](mailto:info@originality.world]) to obtain your token.

 9. You're ready to start using the Plagiarism Originality Plugin for Moodle!